Exercises

 - Extra small (< 576px) screen:

-- Write a mixin layoutwith 2 arguments$colorand$size(with default value14px), which sets- the (text) colorto$color
+layoutwith 2 arguments$colorand$size(with default value14px), which sets- the (text)

-- the background-colorto the inverted color of$color, but with an adjusted$lightnessof20%
+background-colorto the inverted color of$color, but with an adjusted$lightnessof20% - the

-- the font-size,marginandpaddingequal to$size
+font-size,marginandpaddingequal to$size - the

-- a solid borderof5pxin color$color
+line-heightequal to1.5(or$size*1.5) - a solid

 - the (text)